forsbergsskola-se/UnrealCrafting-Assignment/README.md

 - Last 2 days Bugs fixes were in help of Toofan

 Not done (Stretch goal etc..)
-- Inventory drop and place
+- Inventory drop and place assets back to world
 - Building system (like survival games)

 Note: Not aiming for full grade at this stage of the assignment delay, but simply aiming for simple correct completition in a decent way.